daemonflynn777/xlstm_moex/README.md

 # xlstm_moex
-Compare performance of XLST, LSTM and ARIMA on MOEX data
+Compare performance of XLSTM, LSTM and ARIMA on MOEX data